onoxbr/DiscordJS-Economy-Template/README.md

 DiscordJS Economy Template 🌟
 =============================

-This repository is a basic template for creating a Discord bot with economy functionalities.
+This repository is a basic template for creating a Discord bot with global economy functionalities.
 It includes commands to perform economic actions within your Discord server.

 How to Use
 ----------